-As of December 31, 2023, the Company's vacation ownership notes receivable was \$2,343 million, of which \$2,178 million related to originated vacation ownership notes receivable and \$165 million related to acquired vacation ownership notes receivable.
+As of December 31, 2022, the Company's vacation ownership notes receivable was \$2,198 million, of which \$1,956 million related to originated vacation ownership notes receivable and \$242 million related to acquired vacation ownership notes receivable.
 As discussed in Note 2 to the consolidated financial statements, for originated notes, the Company records the difference between the vacation ownership note receivable and variable consideration included in the transaction price for the sale of the related vacation ownership products as a reserve on the Company's originated vacation ownership notes receivable.
 The Company's acquired vacation ownership notes receivable are accounted for using the purchased credit deteriorated assets provision of the current expected credit loss model, whereby the Company estimates the reserve of its acquired vacation ownership receivables on a quarterly basis and any changes in the reserve are recorded as financing expense.
 The estimates of the variable consideration for originated vacation ownership notes receivable and the reserve for credit losses on the acquired vacation ownership notes receivable are based on default rates that are an output of the Company's static pool analyses and the estimates regarding future defaults.

-Auditing the Company's valuation of originated and acquired vacation ownership notes receivable was challenging due to the nature and extent of audit effort required to test the static pool analyses, which are complex and contain a significant volume of data.
+Auditing the Company's valuation of originated and acquired vacation ownership notes receivable was challenging because significant audit effort is required to test the static pool analyses, which are complex and contain a significant volume of data.
 Furthermore, the valuation of originated and acquired vacation ownership notes receivable was sensitive to management's assumptions regarding future default rates.